buley/personal/src/content/professionalism.md

 > *“Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.” — Sun Tzu*

+> *"Excellence is not a skill.
+It is an attitude." — Ralph Marston*

 *Professional excellence isn't about mastering a single field—it's about bringing unique insight and systematic thinking to every domain you touch.*

 I am a **strategic thinker, independent problem-solver, and systems-oriented leader** with a deep understanding of human behavior and decision-making.

 My career has taken me across disciplines—from journalism to engineering to mediation—all unified by a core set of strengths that allow me to **analyze, optimize, and resolve complex issues with precision and clarity.**

 ## 1. Comprehensive Vision